 External Patterns & Internal Patterns

-In the figure below you may have noticed some additional parts have appeared.
+In the figure to your right you may have noticed some additional parts have appeared.
 External Patterns and Internal Patterns are both built up but have very different implications to your development into adulthood.

 So what do I mean by external patterns?